-Now we return to the problem of the finiteness of $\EE \left[ u_n^2 (t,x)\right]$.
-It is obvious that $|H|\ge d-1$ is sufficient.
-But it is certainly not necessary since $H_0$ will play a role now.
+Now we return to the question concerning the finiteness of $\EE \left[ u_n^2 (t,x)\right]$.
+It is self-evident that $|H|\ge d-1$ is sufficient.
+But it is certainly not necessary since $H_0$ may play a role now.
 We would like to seek the necessary and sufficient conditions.

-The right hand side of \eqref{E[u_n(t,x)^2]} is a multiple integral with some simple integrands.
-At first glance, we may think that the integrability problem of these kernels are simple.
-However, it seems this can be a complicate problem in analysis.
-There are some study about similar integrals (e.g. \cite{Shi, Wu, Zhou}).
+The right-hand side of \eqref{E[u_n(t,x)^2]} is a multiple integrals with some simple integrands.
+At first glance, we may think that the integrability problem of these kernels is simple.
+However, it can be { a complicated problem} in analysis. { There are some studies} about similar integrals (e.g., \cite{Shi, Wu, Zhou}).
 However, we cannot find results which are directly applicable.
-The difficulty is that the $\rho_i$ appeared in the integrand in \eqref{Mainterm_d=2} are different.
+The difficulty is that the {$\rho_i's$ appeared }in the integrand in \eqref{Mainterm_d=2} are different.
 To solve this integrability problem, our idea is to use both the Hardy-Littlewood-Sobolev inequality and the H\"older-Young-Brascamp-Lieb inequality obtained in \cite{BCCT2008}, which we shall recall in Appendix \ref{appenA}.

 Take arbitrary $\bm{\alpha}:=(\alpha_1,\cdots,\alpha_n) \in \cD_n$.
 Notice that $\al_i+\al_{i+1}\neq 0$.
-We divide our discussion on the integration $\cI(\rho,\gamma)$ according to the following two cases.
+We divide our discussion on the integration $\cI_{\vec{\bm{\rho}},\gamma_0}$ according to the following two cases.

+\begin{remark} As mentioned previously in introduction, it is widely believed that the Hardy-Littlewood-Sobolev inequality is the best tool to handle the integral \eqref{Mainterm_d=2} over the simplex $\bT_1\times\bT_1$.
+However, for the specific case of $d=1$ with $H_1$ abbreviated as $H$, this approach yields the sufficient condition $H+H_0\geq \frac 34$ which is, as we see now, not a necessary one.
+This approach was first introduced in \cite{HHLNT2,HHLNT1} and then used in some related references \cite{Balan,BalanSong2019,CH2021,SSX2020}, just to name a few.
+In particular, it utilizes the Hardy-Littlewood-Sobolev inequality for all $\bm{\alpha}\in \cD_n$ simultaneously, overlooking the nuanced yet crucial distinctions we've highlighted in the algorithm \eqref{Algo}, especially Case 2. \end{remark}

 Let us discuss the cases listed in \eqref{Algo} separately.

 {\bf Case 1:} When $\al_1\neq0$, we integrate $s_1$ and $r_1$ in \eqref{Mainterm_d=2} first.
 This means we write

 where